mlohajner/AFST/README.md

 - **Snapshot, not scanning** -the entire tree is read once, not file by file.
 Scales gracefully even on large directories.
-- **`diff` as the decision engine** -instead of hand-written comparison logic, it relies on a generic, battle-tested, fast Unix tool.
+- **`diff` as the decision engine** -instead of hand-written comparison logic, it relies on a generic, battle-tested, fast GNU tool.
 - **Cumulative and archival** -the sync is intentionally one-directional.
   Nothing gets deleted, nothing gets lost.
 The destination grows and preserves history, it never shrinks to mirror the source.